Meet the Staff

 Pronouns: He/Him/His

 After several years in the fields of project management, technology, and operations, Steve began his career in the disability realm with Easterseals Massachusetts as an Assistive Technology Specialist in June 2017.
 While with Easterseals, Steve found a niche working with diverse, low-income students with disabilities who needed assistive technology to raise them to the same level as their non-disabled peers.
 Before leaving Easterseals, Steve held the roles of Office Manager, Assistive Technology Regional Center Manager, and Assistive Technology Specialist simultaneously.
 Steve joined the OSAS team in January 2022 as the Office Manager.
-Steve’s experience with disability services, project management, technology, operations, and passion for helping college students were the ideal combination for the OSAS Office Manager role.
+Steve’s experience with disability services, project management, technology, operations, and passion for helping college students was the ideal combination for the OSAS Office Manager role.

 One of Steve’s favorite quotes: